stonezhong/spark_etl/README.md

 However, each platform has it's own way of launching Spark jobs, and the way to launch spark jobs between platforms are not compatible with each other.

-spark-etl is a python package, which simplifies the spark application management cross platforms, with 3 steps:
+spark-etl is a python package, which simplifies the spark application management cross platforms, with 3 uniformed steps:
 * Build your spark application
 * Deploy your spark application
 * Run your spark application